paulweezydesign/github-pages-with-jekyll/_post/2022-01-23-second-post.md

+---
+layout: post
-# My second page authored with markdown
+title:  "My second page authored with markdown!"
+---

 I don't know why I have never done this before, I really like it,and can see it's uses.